Matthew McConaughey: Early 1990s–2000: Career beginnings

 The Newton Boys, co-written and directed by Richard Linklater, was released in 1998.
 It is based on the true story of the Newton Gang, a family of bank robbers from Uvalde, Texas.
-In 1999 McConaughey acted in EDtv.
-Directed by Ron Howard, its an adaptation of the Quebecois film Louis 19, King of the Airwaves (Louis 19, le roi des ondes) (1994), The film was a box office bomb, grossing only $35.2 million from an $80 million production budget.
-In 2000 he starred in U-571, a submarine film directed by Jonathan Mostow.
+In 1999, McConaughey acted in EDtv.
+Directed by Ron Howard, it was an adaptation of the Quebecois film Louis 19, King of the Airwaves (Louis 19, le roi des ondes) (1994), The film was a box office bomb, grossing only $35.2 million from an $80 million production budget.
+In 2000, he starred in U-571, a submarine film directed by Jonathan Mostow.

-2001 to 2011: Romantic comedies and professional expansion
+2001–2011: Romantic comedies and professional expansion

 By the early 2000s, he was being cast in romantic comedies including The Wedding Planner and How to Lose a Guy in 10 Days; both were successful at the box office.
+These and others, such as Fool's Gold (2008), and Ghosts of Girlfriends Past (2009), established him as a sex symbol.

 He appeared as a firefighter in a low-budget film, Tiptoes with Kate Beckinsale, in Two for the Money as a protégé to a gambling mogul, Al Pacino, and in Frailty with Bill Paxton who was also the director.
 McConaughey acted in the 2005 feature film Sahara; Steve Zahn and Penélope Cruz co-starred.
 Prior to the release of the film, he promoted it by sailing down the Amazon River and trekking to Mali.
 That same year, McConaughey was named People magazine's "Sexiest Man Alive" for 2005.
 In 2006 he co-starred with Sarah Jessica Parker in the romantic comedy Failure to Launch and as Marshall head football coach Jack Lengyel in We Are Marshall.
 McConaughey also provided voice work in an ad campaign for the Peace Corps in late 2006.
 He replaced Owen Wilson in Ben Stiller's Tropic Thunder after Wilson's suicide attempt.
 In 2008 McConaughey became the new spokesman for the national radio campaign, "Beef: It's What's for Dinner", replacing Sam Elliott.

 McConaughey recognized that his "lifestyle, living on the beach, running with my shirt off, doing romantic comedies" had caused him to be typecast for certain roles, and he sought dramatic work with other themes.
 This shift in his choice of roles has been known as the "McConaissance" between 2011 and 2014.
 He said: